-The University of XXXX is my first choice for graduate school because I feel strongly that I am the best fit for your Master’s in Nurse Anesthesia Program as a result of my educational and clinical background.
-Motivated, determined, and resilient, I am an African-American woman for whom life has been a struggle and nursing my principal salvation, providing me with great joy, dignity, and growing love and appreciation for the art of patient care.
-I have a strong educational foundation in the sciences coupled to highly developed leadership skills - having served as unit preceptor and charge nurse - in our high acuity ICU at XXXX University Hospital.
+The University of XXXX is my first choice for graduate school because I feel I am the best fit for your DNP in Nurse Anesthesia Program due to my educational and clinical background.
+Motivated, determined, and resilient, I am an African-American woman for whom life has been a struggle.
+I am nursing my principal salvation, providing me with great joy, dignity, and growing love and appreciation for the art of patient care.
+I have a solid educational foundation in the sciences and highly developed leadership skills - having served as a unit preceptor and charge nurse - in our high acuity ICU at XXXX University Hospital.
 I also have experience as a Pharmacy Technician and a great passion for pharmacology.

 I thank you for considering my application.